 One of the ways our family likes to “travel” is through food.
-While researching for our Taste of South Africa night, we weren’t surprised to learn that their cuisine is as diverse as the country itself.
+While researching for our Taste of South Africa night, we weren’t surprised to learn that the cuisine is as diverse as the country itself.
 Influenced by many cultures including indigenous, Dutch, Malaysian, French, and Indian, South Africans have a rainbow of choices.

 Bobotie is considered to be the closest thing to South Africa’s national dish.
 It can be prepared many ways, but traditionally it is made with minced meat that has been simmered with spices – usually curry powder, herbs, and dried fruit.
 Then topped with a mixture of egg and milk and baked until set.
 Try this recipe.